antonio-sc66/py_object_tracking/README.md

 python3 main.py
 ```

+Execute with '-h' to see the help information with the available options.

 **Left click and hold** on the first point of the bounding box and **drag** until you select the whole object, **release
 the left mouse button** and the tracking will start.